Dev-cmyser/Notes/Neovim config showcase.md

 Introduction is finished, let's go to build!

 Instructions for installing are in git repository
-You just need clone my
+You just need clone my repository in "nvim" folder after just run "nvim"